Loki: Loki, Útgarða-Loki, and Logi

 In chapter 44, Third reluctantly relates a tale where Thor and Loki are riding in Thor's chariot, which is pulled by his two goats.
 Loki and Thor stop at the house of a peasant farmer, and there they are given lodging for a night.
 Thor slaughters his goats, prepares them, puts them in a pot, and Loki and Thor sit down for their evening meal.
 Thor invites the peasant family who own the farm to share with him the meal he has prepared, but warns them not to break the bones.
 Afterward, at the suggestion of Loki, the peasant child Þjálfi sucks the bone marrow from one of the goat bones, and when Thor goes to resurrect the goats, he finds one of the goats to be lame.
 In their terror, the family atones to Thor by giving Thor their son Þjálfi and their daughter Röskva.

 Minus the goats, Thor, Loki, and the two children continue east until they arrive at a vast forest in Jötunheimr.
 They continue through the woods until dark.
 The four seek shelter for the night.
 They encounter an immense building.
 Finding shelter in a side room, they experience earthquakes through the night.
 The earthquakes cause all four but Thor, who grips his hammer in preparation of defense, to be fearful.
 The building turns out to be the huge glove of Skrymir, who has been snoring throughout the night, causing what seemed to be earthquakes.
 All four sleep beneath an oak tree near Skrymir in fear.

 Thor wakes up in the middle of the night, and a series of events occur where Thor twice attempts to kill the sleeping Skrýmir with his hammer.
 Skrýmir awakes after each attempt, only to say that he detected an acorn falling on his head or that he wonders if bits of tree from the branches above have fallen on top of him.
 The second attempt awakes Skrýmir.
-Skrýmir gives them advice; if they are going to be cocky at the keep of Útgarðr it would be better for them to turn back now, for Útgarða-Loki's men there won't put up with it.
+Skrýmir gives them advice; if they are going to be cocky at the keep of Útgarðr it would be better for them to turn back now, for Útgarða-Loki's men there will not put up with it.
 Skrýmir throws his knapsack onto his back and abruptly goes into the forest.
 High comments that "there is no report that the Æsir expressed hope for a happy reunion".